Muscle Anatomy-aware Geometric Deep Learning for sEMG-based Gesture Decoding: Results

 \section{Results}

-In this section, we first present the performance of the proposed model for gesture classification and compare it with a TSMNet model \cite{kobler2022spd} trained with sEMG data for both datasets.
-We then present a visual representation of the features extracted by the Euclidean stem.
-We also highlight the role of the domain-specific batch normalization layer in performing unsupervised domain adaptation on the Riemannian manifold.
-Finally, ablation studies demonstrate the importance of different layers in the model.
+In this section, we first present the performance of the proposed model and compare it with TSMNet \cite{kobler2022spd}.
+We then show a visual representation of the features extracted by the Euclidean stem and also highlight the role of the DSBN layer in performing unsupervised domain adaptation on Riemannian manifold.
+Finally, ablation studies demonstrate the importance of the different layers introduced in the model.